How to Build a Custom Multi-Vendor Online Marketplace Startup?

 If you’re not sure whether a bespoke or off-the-shelf marketplace is right for you, think about the features you want to include – we’ll go into more detail about this later.
 It might be that you start with an off-the-shelf marketplace solution and move to something more tailored to your needs as you grow and develop.

-How to create a multi-vendor marketplace platform
+How to build a multi-vendor marketplace startup platform

 1. Find your niche